 Brown leaf tips can be caused by dry soil, dry air or tap water that contains fluoride.
 Increase humidity around the palm, if the air is too dry.
 Use distilled or rain water to water your palms.

 Palms are sensitive to salts that accumulate in the soil.
 This build up of soluble salts come from the chemicals in tap water and fertilizers.
 They can damage foliage and roots.
 Fortunately, getting rid of excess salts is easy.

 Repotting your palm is needed only every 3 years or so.
-Keeping the roots crowded helps to limit the plant's size, so use a pot that's only 1 size larger than the old pot.
-Don't pot the palm too deeply -- try to keep it at the same depth as it was in the old pot.
+Keeping the roots crowded helps to limit the plant's size, so use a pot that's only a couple inches (5 cm) larger than the old pot.
+Don't pot the palm too deeply -- try to keep it at the same depth as it was in the old pot to prevent stem rot.
 Also, don't try to spread out those roots.
 Palm roots are brittle, so keep the root ball intact as much as possible.

 Cat palms are among the most common palm house plants.
-You'll sometimes find them for sale with the tag "Indoor Tropical Palms" stuck in the pot.
+If you can't find them locally, you'll find Cat palm trees for sale online.
+You'll sometimes find the tag "Indoor Tropical Palms" stuck in the pot.
 Look for the botanical name Chamaedorea cataractarum to be sure you're getting this palm.

 Origin: Southern Mexico

 Height: Up to 6 ft (1.8 m) indoors